super7ramp/croiseur/doc/explanation/How-crossword-solvers-work.md

   means that the cell represented by this variable contains the value represented by this variable.
-- Slot variables: One for each pair $(slot,word)$ where $slot$ is a slot of the input crossword grid (i.e. a set of contiguous cells) and $word$ of the input word list.
+- Slot variables: One for each pair $(slot,word)$ where $slot$ is a slot of the input crossword grid (i.e. a set of contiguous cells) and $word$ a word of the input word list.
 A variable set to true means that the slot represented by this variable contains the word represented by this variable.